Projects

 We’ve helped a wide variety of places better engage with their audiences and develop long range strategies, including:

-• Drayton Hall (Charleston, South Carolina): strategic and interpretive planning for new visitor center
+• Drayton Hall (Charleston, South Carolina): strategic and interpretive planning for a new visitor center, preparing grant applications to the National Endowment for the Humanities and the Institute for Museum and Library Services [Project Profile]

 • Pennsylvania State Museum (Harrisburg, Pennsylvania): facilitating staff retreat to develop consensus on vision and purpose for an interdisciplinary institution.